 One problem with the Amazon Associates program is having to send your readers to their own country’s Amazon site to earn a commission.

-Geniuslink solves this problem by geo-targeting clicks made on your Amazon links to the Amazon site of whoever clicked it.
+Geniuslink solves this problem by automatically geo-targeting clicks made on your Amazon links to the Amazon site of whoever clicked it, meaning you won’t lose the commission.
+You can manually set it to do the same with EPN links too.

 Selling prints of your photography